-The TCTA was established in 1986 as a specialised liability management entity.
-It is responsible for financing and implementing the development of bulk raw water infrastructure and providing treasury management services to the DWS.
+The Trans-Caledon Tunnel Authority is a specialised liability management entity that derives its mandate from the National Water Act (1998).
+It is responsible for financing and implementing the development of bulk raw water infrastructure and providing treasury management services to the Department of Water and Sanitation.
+The entity is expected to merge with the Water Trading Entity by 2024/25 to form the National Water Resources Infrastructure Agency.